eihror/codeigniter-project/README.md

 $ composer create-project Eihror/codeigniter-project project_folder
 ```

-### Run Scripts to create a Codeigniter Basic Structure
+### Run Scripts to create a Codeigniter Basic Structure ( Only if system don´t run this automatically )

 ```
 $ cd /path/to/project_folder